5 benefits you need from a travel credit card

 Airport lounge access

 Airports are getting busier and food is getting more expensive.
-Airport lounge access can be a great way to keep your costs down and your comfort level up while spending time at the airport.
+Airport lounge access can be a great way to reduce travel costs and increase travel comfort while spending time at the airport.
 Sure, credit cards that offer lounge access tend to carry high annual fees, but this can be worthwhile if you use this benefit enough.

 Airline or hotel elite status

 Recurring card benefits, like automatic airline or hotel elite status, can save you a lot on travel and are worth considering when shopping for a new credit card.
-For example, I keep renewing my Hilton Honors Amex Aspire card every year despite the fact that I don’t spend much on it.
+For example, I keep renewing my Hilton Honors Amex Aspire card every year despite not spending much on it.
 That’s because the card provides automatic, top-tier Hilton Diamond elite status, which can easily offset the $550 annual fee.

 4. Waived fees

-For instance, the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* offers a first checked bag free on domestic flights for the cardholder and up to four travel companions on the same reservation.
+For instance, the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* offers the cardholder and up to four travel companions on the same reservation a free first checked bag on domestic flights.
 That presents savings of up to $150 per one-way flight, more than the card’s $99 annual fee ($0 intro annual fee the first year).

 5. Trusted traveler programs